 Q. What type of computer or software do I need for the program?

-A. Penn Foster High School students will need access to a Microsoft® Windows® based computer running Windows 7® or later or an Apple® Mac® computer running OS X® or later.
-You’ll also need high-speed internet access to begin your program and an email account to complete your program with Penn Foster.
+A. There are only a few technology requirements to take classes at Penn Foster High School.
+Students will need access to a Microsoft® Windows® based computer running Windows 10® or later or an Apple® Mac® computer running macOS® or later, access to a word processing program to complete written assignments, and an email account to complete this program with Penn Foster.